Dear SaaStr: What Should The First 2 Weeks Look Like For a New VP of Sales?

 More here.

-5. Recruit Top Talent.
-Even Before You Start.
+5. The Top VPs of Sales and CRO Recruit Top Talent.
+Even Before They Start.

-Ideally, bring in 1-2 great reps within the first 30 days, but the groundwork for this starts immediately.
-If a new CRO / VP of Sales hasn’t started recruiting top talent before they start — they’re not the right fit.
+If a new CRO / VP of Sales hasn’t started recruiting top talent for the new role before they start — they’re not good enough.
 Saying “I’ll hire recruiters” is not good enough.
 In fact, it’s a sign of almost 100% failure to come.

 The best revenue leaders are constantly building their bullpen.
 Not just for their current role, but for the next one too.
 Because they’ll always need a team of high performers.
 That’s the job.